CO₂ footprint for golf trips

 The CO₂ footprint of golf trips varies greatly per person depending on the destination, the type of arrival and departure, and the choice of accommodation.
 If you travel to the nearest state or a neighboring state by car, the CO₂ balance accounts for a relatively small proportion of the overall balance.
 For long-distance destinations, on the other hand, travel to and from the destination represents the largest part and the CO₂ footprint very quickly becomes much larger.

-After two years of pandemic, the golfer has a desire to play courses he has not yet experienced.
+In the meantime, the tourism sector has long been booming again after the stop caused by the pandemic.
+The golfer has a desire to play courses he does not know yet.
 On the other hand, air travel doesn’t have the best reputation when it comes to CO₂ emissions, and the Gulf cruise isn’t really a gift for the environment either.
 On the other hand, even small measures can save emissions.
 A 5-star hotel with large rooms, spa and fitness room has a significantly higher footprint than a guesthouse or vacation apartment.

 Seefeld or Mauritius?